codership/galera/Docs_tommi/python3/source/statetransfer.rst

    limit can be set on the total size of the page files to keep.
 When all other stores are disabled, at least one page file is always present on disk.

+   For more information, see the GCache related parameter descriptions in chapter
+   :ref:`Galera Parameters <Galera Parameters>`.

 The allocation algorithm attempts to store write sets in the above order.
 If the first store does not have enough space to allocate the